jarun/nnn/README.md

   - Directories first
   - Sort numeric names in numeric order
   - Case-insensitive alphabetic content listing instead of upper case first
+  - Key `-` to jump to last visited directory
   - Roll over at the first and last entries of a directory (with Up/Down keys)
   - Removed navigation restriction with relative paths (and let permissions handle it)
   - Sort entries by file size (largest to smallest)